CortexClub/spikeinterface_tutorials_cortexclub_2025/README.md

 ## Installation

-This procedure use the new [uv fast installer for python](https://github.com/astral-sh/uv).
+This procedure uses the new [uv fast installer for python](https://github.com/astral-sh/uv).

 **Procedure for Windows/Apple/Linux:**

-1. On macOS and Linux.
+1. On MacOS and Linux.
 Open a terminal and do $ curl -LsSf https://astral.sh/uv/install.sh | sh
-1. On windows.
+1. On Windows.
 Open a powershell and do powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
 2. exit session and log again.
 3. Go to this page https://github.com/samuelgarcia/school_spike_sorting_neuralnet_saclay_2024
 4. Click on **"code"** (green button) and download the zip.
 Etxract the zip.